 UX Research Resources

-Mural is used for online brainstorming, synthesis, and collaboration.
+is used for online brainstorming, synthesis, and collaboration.

-Calendly is used for scheduling research sessions with users.
+is used for scheduling research sessions with users.
 A basic plan (free) is usually adequate for Product Managers and Product Designers.
 UX Researchers are entitled to a Premium account.
 Should you wish to upgrade your Calendly account to Premium, please contact @asmolinkski2.

-Dovetail is used to analyze data, collaborate on insights, and as a research repository.
+is used to analyze data, collaborate on insights, and as a research repository.

-Zoom Pro Account is used to run usability testing sessions and user interviews.
+is used to run usability testing sessions and user interviews.
 All new team members at GitLab automatically receive a Zoom Pro account.

-Optimal Workshop is used to facilitate card sort testing and tree testing.
+is used to facilitate card sort testing and tree testing.
 We do not have an ongoing subscription, so a monthly license is purchased as needed.
 Contact @asmolinkski2 if you need access.

-Dovetail is the single source of truth (SSOT) for all user insights discovered by GitLab Team Members.
+is the single source of truth (SSOT) for all user insights discovered by GitLab Team Members.

-UXR_Insights project - Prior to Dovetail, GitLab was a research repository.
+- Prior to Dovetail, GitLab was a research repository.
 Instead of reports and slide decks, we used issues to document key findings from research studies.
-A directory of completed research is available in the project's ReadMe file.
+A directory of completed research is available in the project's file.
 We're currently working on an integration to surface up insights from Dovetail into the UXR_Insights project.
 In the meantime, feel free to explore both Dovetail and the UXR_Insights projects to look for insights.

-GitLab Community Forum is run by community members.
+is run by community members.
 They share, ask, and discuss everything related to GitLab.

 Both the GitLab CE project and GitLab EE project contain a UX Research label.
 The purpose of this label is to help Product Designers and Product Managers keep track of issues they believe may need future UX Research support or which are currently undergoing UX Research.